tometchy/generate-self-signed-cert/README.md

 req: No value provided for Subject Attribute emailAddress, skipped
 ```

+You can even skip setting password, but then **certificate will contain NOT encrypted private key**.

 ## Note3
 To use it on Windows, you must first enable file sharing for your host drive.
 Open _Docker settings > Resources > File sharing_ and choose local drive which you to mount to container.